z-b-b/Desktop_application-coloring_software_for_children/README.md

 # Coloring software for children
-Before installation, the batch files must be edited
+Before installation, the batch files must be edited correctly